 Ringworm of the scalp is not really a worm, but a fungal infection.
 It gets the name ringworm because the fungus makes circular marks on the skin, often with flat centers and raised borders.
 Also called Tinea capitis, this infection affects your scalp and hair shafts, causing small patches of itchy, scaly skin.

-Ringworm is a highly contagious infection that is usually spread through person-to-person contact or by sharing combs, towels, or pillows.
+Ringworm is a highly contagious infection that’s usually spread through person-to-person contact or by sharing combs, towels, hats, or pillows.
 Ringworm is most common in children, but can infect a person of any age.

-Fungi called dermatophytes cause ringworm of the scalp.
+Fungi called dermatophytes cause ringworm on the scalp.
 Fungi are organisms that thrive on dead tissue, such as fingernails, hair, and the outer layers of your skin.
 Dermatophytes prefer warmth and moisture, so they thrive on sweaty skin.
 Overcrowding and poor hygiene increase the spread of ringworm.

 Ringworm spreads easily, especially among children.
-You can get ringworm from contact with the skin of an infected person.
-If you use combs, bedding, or other objects that have been used by an infected person, you are also at risk.
+You can get ringworm from touching the skin of someone with the infection.
+If you use combs, bedding, or other objects that have been used by someone with the infection, you’re also at risk.